Adele Juda: Early life and education

 Adele Juda's father Karl was a graphic artist and director of a printing house; her mother was Maria.
-During her youth her family moved around and lived in Prague, München, and Innsbruck.
+During her youth her family moved around and lived in Prague, Munich, and Innsbruck.
 She played the piano and received musical education.
 She had planned to become a pianist, but a movement disorder in her left hand prevented this.
 While being treated she met Editha Senger, who later married Ernst Rüdin.